The Key To Lean Performance

 Turn OFIs into everyday action

-For the true benefits of lean to be realized, the OFIs, value-add and waste reduction ideas uncovered in lean projects or workshops must be successfully embedded into the day-to-day operations of the business.
+For the true benefits of lean to be realized, the opportunities for improvement (OFIs), value-add and waste reduction ideas uncovered in lean projects or workshops must be successfully embedded into the day-to-day operations of the business.
 For many organizations, that’s a challenge.

 It’s easy to recall an email or a new document saved in the weeks after a process workshop.
 It’s a different challenge altogether to incorporate these improvements into ‘how things are done’ by teams every day.